Book a demo

 It shows how effectively and efficiently resources are being used over a period of time by comparing hours spent on billable and non-billable work.

-This helps project managers and professional services leaders with their resource management by helping them to understand and enhance the productivity of their teams and shows them where staff may be over or underutilized.
+This helps a project manager and other professional services leaders with their resource management by helping them to understand and enhance the productivity of their teams and shows them where staff may be over or underutilized.

 This isn’t just important for ensuring the success of projects overall, however.
 It’s also vital for ensuring your staff are happy and not overworked (which comes with its own hosts of risks that can be detrimental to your business—but more on that later).